 We generally agree with the IASB's proposal regarding other types of employee benefit plans.
 However, we refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-In addition, we generally support EFRAG's comments.
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments.